Justin-Schenk/Microservice-A/README.md

-REQUESTING DATA
+A. REQUESTING DATA

 API Endpoints
-1. GET /flashcards
+GET /flashcards
 This endpoint returns all flashcards stored.

 Instructions: